rajuozarkar01/REACT-AND-REDUX/Projects/11-weather-app-3/3/README.md

+🔹 Steps to Add 5-Day Forecast

-UI Improvements : To achieve a weather-themed design
+UI Improvements : To achieve a weather-themed design **Uses weather API’s built-in icons dynamically**
+              **No json**
 1. Add animated icons (react-icons or lottie-react).
 2. Change the background dynamically based on weather conditions.

 1. Changes in **WeatherDisplay.jsx**
 Import react-icons for weather conditions.
 Apply a dynamic background image.
-Add Lottie animations

 2. Changes in **WeatherForm.jsx**
 To match the new design: